Lalbert: Railway

 Lalbert is on the Robinvale railway line.
 Lalbert was connected when the line was extended to Ultima in 1900, and eventually to Robinvale in 1924.
 The last regular passenger service on the line ran from Bendigo to Robinvale on 3 June 1978, operated by a diesel electric railmotor (DERM).
 The last station master was Damian Cybula.
 The rail passenger service was replaced by Bendigo - Ultima and Swan Hill - Robinvale buses from 5 June 1978.
 The line is now used exclusively to haul grain.

 Football

 The Mallee Eagle's Football Club plays in the Central Murray Football League.
 The team last won the premiership in 1996.
-William A. Powell, the cricket writer and author of the Wisden Guide to Cricket Grounds and the ECB Guide to Cricket Grounds, was married here in April 1996 to Carol M. Curthoys.